 Most stem cells are in your bone marrow.
 You also have some in your blood that circulate from your bone marrow.
 Bone marrow stem cells turn into red blood cells, white blood cells, or platelets to help your body stay healthy.
 If your bone marrow is attacked by a disease such as multiple myeloma, it can no longer make normal blood cells.
-In a stem cell transplant, healthy stem cells are placed in your body through an IV to help your bone marrow start to work right.
+A stem cell transplant may be used to replace damaged stem cells with new, normal stem cells.

 In adults, most autologous transplants use stem cells from blood.
 In a child, the decision whether to use cells from the bone marrow or the blood depends on the size of the child.

-Some people are able to receive part or even all of their treatment in an outpatient clinic.
-Even if you need to be in a hospital, you will not usually have to stay longer than 3 weeks.
+Some people are able to get some or even all of their treatment in an outpatient clinic.
+Even if you need to be in a hospital, you probably won't need to stay longer than 3 weeks.

-Severe, often life-threatening infection can develop after a stem cell transplant.
+Severe, often life-threatening infection can occur after a stem cell transplant.
 You will need to take antibiotics for several months to prevent infection.

 Your immune system may take 1 to 2 years or longer to recover after a transplant.
 Bone marrow aspiration or biopsy is used to check your bone marrow.
-You will need to have many immunizations updated.
-Check with your doctor to find out which immunizations you will need.
+You will need to have many vaccines updated.
+Check with your doctor to find out which ones you'll need.